HNA Aviation

-HNA Aviation Group Co., Ltd, previously HNA Aviation Holdings Co., Ltd. commonly know as HNA Aviation, is an aviation group based in China, formerly the aviation division of the now defunct HNA Group.
-It is the country’s fourth biggest aviation group and is headquartered in Haikou, Hainan, China.
+HNA Aviation Group Co., Ltd, previously HNA Aviation Holdings Co., Ltd. commonly known as HNA Aviation, is an aviation group based in China, formerly the aviation division of the now defunct HNA Group.
+It is the country's fourth biggest aviation group and is headquartered in Haikou, Hainan, China.

 History

 2009

 On January 19, its previous owner HNA Group Co., Ltd. invested RMB 935,000 to establish HNA Aviation Holdings Co., Ltd.

 2014

 On July 7, 2014, HNA Aviation Holdings Co., Ltd. changed its name to HNA Aviation Group Co., Ltd.

 2021

 On February 10, following the bankruptcy of the parent company HNA Group., the Hainan Provincial High People's Court ruled to accept the reorganization case of seven companies, including HNA Aviation, and designated the clearing group of HNA Group as the manager of the above-mentioned companies.
 On March 13 of the same year, the Hainan High Court ruled to carry out substantial merger and reorganization of 321 companies, including HNA Group, which includes HNA Aviation.

 According to the reorganization plan formulated by the clearing group of HNA Group, HNA Group will set up trusts to pay off debts, and all businesses will be reorganized in sections, but the aviation sector will be reorganized separately by introducing strategic investors.
 The reorganization plan selects HNA Aviation as a platform company for air transportation business management.
 Strategic investors will acquire HNA Aviation by cash capital increase, and the trust plan will continue to participate in aviation group.
 The equity of all shareholders of Shanxi Airlines and Chang'an Airlines held by HNA Aviation has been adjusted to be held by Hainan Airlines Holdings Co., Ltd.